Arturbul/FactApp/README.md

 - **404 NotFound**: If the file does not exist.
 - **409 Conflict**: If there is a conflict during deletion.
 - **500 Internal Server Error**: If an unexpected error occurs during the deletion process.

-## Design Principles

-### Clean Code

-This project follows **Clean Code** principles, ensuring that the code is readable, maintainable, and easy to refactor.
-The project emphasizes:

-- Meaningful variable, method, and class names.
-- Proper code organization with clear separation of concerns.
-- Avoidance of complex logic and deep nesting.
-- Clear documentation, including XML comments and method summaries.

-### Dependency Injection (DI)

-**Dependency Injection** is used to manage dependencies within the application.
-This allows for:

-- Loose coupling between components, making the application easier to test and extend.
-- Centralized configuration of dependencies through the DI container, ensuring that the application’s components are properly configured and managed.

-### Domain-Driven Design (DDD)

-The project is structured around the core business logic, applying **Domain-Driven Design (DDD)** principles:

-- The **Domain** layer contains the core entities and logic, such as the `Fact` entity and its validation rules.
-- The **Application** layer manages the interaction between the Domain and the external layers (such as the web API and repositories).
-- The **Infrastructure** layer handles the technical details of data persistence and external dependencies, such as file management.

-### AutoMapper

-**AutoMapper** is used to map between different object types, ensuring that:

-- The logic for transforming data between layers is separated and encapsulated.
-- It simplifies mapping between domain models and other representations (e.g., DTOs), reducing boilerplate code.

-## Conclusion

-**FactApp** is designed to manage and manipulate facts through a simple REST API.
-It is built with clean, maintainable code, following modern software design principles like **Domain-Driven Design**, **Dependency Injection**, and **AutoMapper** to ensure scalability, flexibility, and ease of testing.